deta/space-docs/src/content/docs/use/interface.md

 ![ui-teletype](/docs_assets/use/ui-teletype.png)

 Teletype will follow you around Space, helping you navigate and interact with individual apps and Space itself.
 You can navigate Teletype using your keyboard or your mouse.
-If you are somewhere in Space and aren’t sure what to do, opening Teletype is often a great first step.
+If you are somewhere in Space and aren't sure what to do, opening Teletype is often a great first step.

 ## Teletype Actions